Vertexvis/vertex-dev-dashboard/getting-started.md

 * `Supplied ID` - refers to a user-provided string that can be used to uniquely identify a part.
 Similar to the `Supplied ID` for files, this value is globally unique across the platform account, and no two parts can share the same supplied ID.
 * `Supplied Revision ID` - refers to a user-provided string that can be used to uniquely identify a part revision.
 Contrary the `Supplied ID`, the `Supplied Revision ID` is not required to be globally unique within the platform account.
-When combined with the part `Supplied ID`, this ID is expected to be globally unique, so a part with a `Supplied ID` of `part-a` could not have two revisions with a `Supplied Revision ID` of `rev-1` for instance.
+However, this ID must be unique for a given part.
+For instance, a part with a Supplied ID of `part-a` could not have two revisions with a Supplied Revision ID of `rev-1`.
 * `Supplied Iteration ID` - refers to a user-provided string that can be used to uniquely identify a part iteration.
 Similar to the `Supplied Revision ID`, this ID is not required to be globally unique within the platform account.
-When combined with the part `Supplied ID` and part revision `Supplied Revision ID`, this ID is expected to be globally unique, so a part with a `Supplied ID` of `part-a` and `Supplied Revision ID` of `rev-1` could not have two iterations with a `Supplied Iteration ID` of `i-1` for instance.
+However, this ID must be unique for a given part revision.
+For instance, a part revision with a Supplied Revision ID of `rev-1` could not have two iterations with a Supplied Iteration ID of `i-1`.
 * `Index Metadata` - indicates whether metadata within the provided CAD file should be indexed and made available for use within Vertex-based applications.

 After pressing `Create`, a new translation will begin running, and can be tracked using the `Parts Library` page.